Register targets for your Network Load Balancer - Elastic Load Balancing

 How client IP preservation works

 Network Load Balancers don't preserve client IP addresses unless you set the preserve_client_ip.enabled attribute to true.
-Also, with dualstack Network Load Balancers, we preserve client IP addresses when translating IPv4 addresses to IPv6 or IPv6 addresses to IPv4.
+Also, with dualstack Network Load Balancers, client IP address preservation does not work when translating IPv4 addresses to IPv6, or IPv6 to IPv4 addresses.
+Client IP address preservation only works when client and target IP addresses are both IPv4 or both IPv6.

 1. Open the Amazon EC2 console at https://console.amazonaws.cn/ec2/.